 This is Shawn’s return to Old South Church.
 From 2011-2013 Shawn served as Ministerial Intern, then Pastoral Fellow, during which he supported a Sunday evening worship service that featured faith sharing and story telling by Old South members.
 Shawn is a graduate of Bridgewater State College (now University) with a Bachelor of the Arts in Political Science and received his Master of Divinity degree from Boston University School of Theology.

 Shawn resides in Cambridge, Massachusetts with his partner Joshua.
 He appreciates a strong cup of tea, British comedies, and all things New England.

-Amo Ngoepe is Old South Church's Assistant Minister for Urban Life, through City Mission's Urban Pastoral Ministry Program.
+Amo Ngoepe is Old South Church's Pastoral Resident, through City Mission's Urban Pastoral Ministry Program.
 Amo is from South Africa and recently graduated from Union Theological Seminary in New York with her MDiv focusing on psychology and religion.
 At Old South, Amo helps lead Jazz Worship, and our social justice initiatives including the Greater Boston Interfaith Organization, (G)RACE Speaks, and the Climate Change Task Force.